darkavenger75/mk312lite/README.md

 ## Introduction

-A smaller, light and cheaper version of the mk-312 with most of its functionality
+A smaller, lighter, cheaper and easier to assemble version of the mk-312 with most of its functionality

 - LiFePO4 instead of Pb battery
 - 90 x 120 mm single PCB design